 Buffing elevates the nails and adds a shine to them.
 It is essential that you remember to buff gently and not too often to avoid spoiling the texture of your nails.

-17. Make Your Nail Polish Last Longer
+17. Make Your Manicure Last Longer

-You need to reapply the top coat once in every few days to make sure the paint does not dry and chip off.
+You need to reapply the top coat once every few days to make sure the paint does not dry and chip off.
 In case that happens, file off the chipped nail and seal it again with a top coat.
 You can even add a thin layer of white coat (go the French manicure way) to fix your chipped nail.

 18. Cut Nails Straight Across